 Lent is intended to bring us closer to God, Who is found not in the noise of the world, but in the quiet whisperings of an open heart.
 Prayer enables us to make room in our hearts for Him to dwell in the temples of our bodies and radiate through our lives.
 We cleanse ourselves of distractions that prevent us from the holiness He calls us to and we commit ourselves to prayer, fasting, and almsgiving.
 We repent of our sinful shortcomings and avail ourselves of the sacraments of the Church.
 Our desire to accompany our Lord can be fulfilled by our faithful vigilance in Eucharistic Adoration, especially in the nighttime hours when our “spirit is willing, but the flesh is weak.”
 Our Lord is present in the Eucharist we receive at Mass, the Sacrament we adore, the family we are a part of, and the people we serve.
 He is always ready to not just be a relegated part of our lives, but the core of our very being.
 The season of Lent can serve to motivate us to choose the better part rather than be complacent in the empty comforts of the world.
 Though we seek isolation from the distractions of the world to accomplish a meaningful and fruitful Lenten observance, we are promised by the Lord God Himself that we never walk alone when he says: “I am with you always, until the end of the age.”

-For more resources on Lent and Easter, please click here.
+For more resources to accompany you throughout your Lenten journey, please click here.